apenella/go-ansible/README.md

 This section provides an overview of the `playbook` package in the _go-ansible_ library.
 Here are described its main components and functionalities.

-The `github.com/apenella/go-ansible/pkg/playbook` package facilitates the generation of _ansible-playbook_ commands.
+The `github.com/apenella/go-ansible/v2/pkg/playbook` package facilitates the generation of _ansible-playbook_ commands.
 It does not execute the commands directly, but instead provides the necessary structs to generate the command to be executed by an executor.
 The `playbook` package includes the following essential structs for executing ad-hoc commands:

 #### AnsiblePlaybookCmd struct

 The `AnsiblePlaybookCmd` struct enables the generation of _ansible-playbook_ commands.
 It implements the [Commander](#commander-interface) interface, so its method `Command` returns an array of strings that represents the command to be executed.
 An executor can use it to create the command to be executed.

-Next is an example of how to use the `AnsiblePlaybookCmd` struct to generate a _ansible-playbook_ command:
+Next is an example of how to use the `AnsiblePlaybookCmd` struct to generate an _ansible-playbook_ command:

 ```go
 ansiblePlaybookOptions := &playbook.AnsiblePlaybookOptions{